kualta/site/posts/parochial-problems.md

 **Y:** Well, regardless of the time, people with the power will try to take advantage of people without it.

 **K:** Indeed, humans are inherently power-seeking creatures.
 But only as long as there's limited resources, you see?
 Once everyone becomes infinitely rich, people would become much less hostile, too.
-At least that's what I noticed: the less one struggles to survive, the less motivation one has for exploitation...
+At least that's what I noticed: the less one struggles to survive, the less motivation one has for exploitation...<sup>[[1](#addendum-1)]</sup>

 **Y:** People preached the same thing during the industrial revolution, no? - "Once we create more machines, everyone will be rich".
 The result?
 More inequality.
 The rich get richer, and the poor get poorer...